pelgraine/Meck-P4/README.md

 - [ ] IRC client — port the upstream Meck web reader's IRC client (Stage 6)
 - [ ] PCF8563 hardware RTC integration — read on boot, write on shutdown
   so time survives power-off
-- [ ] Light sleep actually engaging — the screen-off path releases the
+- [ ] Light sleep actually engaging — light sleep is disabled in the PM config; screen-off power saving currently comes from dynamic frequency scaling (on the AMOLED build the screen-off path shuts the display pipeline down so the CPU can reach 40 MHz).
-  dsi_phy NO_LIGHT_SLEEP PM lock, but other PM locks still prevent automatic light sleep entry.
-Power saving in v0.3.5 comes from dynamic frequency scaling instead.
 - [ ] Touch wake from screen-off — currently boot-button only
 - [ ] OTA firmware updates over WiFi via the ESP32-C6
 - [ ] GPS cold-boot acquisition speed-up — EASY (predicted ephemeris)